 – FGASA Advanced Rifle Handling (Back-up or Advanced Rifle).

-– FGASA Back-up Trails Guide (If has attained FGASA Level 1, and subject to passing the Trails Guide Theory exam and the Advanced Rifle Handling component).
+– FGASA Back-up Trails Guide (If already attained FGASA Level 1 and subject to passing the Trails Guide Theory exam and the Advanced Rifle Handling component).

 – Signs and Tracks Certification (Level 1,2 or 3).

 – DEAT and THETA Registration ensuring the legal operation as a Qualified Field Guide.

 – Mentorship walks preparing for final completion of Trails Guide Qualification.